Click on photo to begin

 privately created the very long Arapaho Pass trail that ascends from the

-4th of July mine on the Boulder side to Arapaho Pass.
+4th of July mine on the Boulder side to Arapaho Pass and then does many

 Wheeler also worked in the Silver Lakes region below Arapaho Glacier